jonnyweatherly/aajonusnet/texts/QNA/Q&A Of November 17, 2000.md

 12% utilizable.
 That means they are 88-98% toxic.
 Your body has to use vitamins, minerals and enzymes to help detoxify and get rid of those bi-products.

-Q: Even breathing the oils in?
+G: Even breathing the oils in?

 A: Yes.
 They create gasses just like chlorine creates chloroform, which is a gaseous, toxic carcinogenic substance.
 They create vapors which are very penetrating.
 It can dissolve your lungs; your throat; your nasal passages;
 sinuses – everything.

-Q: I just wanted to talk about therapies and magic bullets.
+G: I just wanted to talk about therapies and magic bullets.
 Ozone?

 A: Ozone is a terrible one.
 My landlord just installed it in our well system on the property.
 It oxidizes everything.
 It turns oils into oxidized substances which are very toxic.

-Q: Even the air changes?
+G: Even the air changes?

 A: Well, the air filters I have not experimented with since the early ‘70’s and they were very toxic then.
 But, I understand something changed but I can not speak about those because I have not experimented with them.

-Q: How about ionizers?
+G: How about ionizers?

 A: Ionizers are the things I have not experimented with.
 But, ozonation is horrible – it oxidizes everything; it is there to destroy bacteria.
 Bacteria